HMS-Core/hms-ml-demo/Smile-Camera/README.md

   - Call the asyncanalyseframe method to perform face detection.
   - Determine whether the smile degree exceeds the threshold.
 If so, take a photo.

-For more detailed development steps, please refer to [Developing smile photographing based on HUAWEI MLkit](https://developer.huawei.com/consumer/cn/forum/topicview?fid=18&tid=0201258083660750504&pid=0301258083660750120)

 ## Supported Environment
 Android 4.4 or later is recommended.

 ## License
-The sample code has obtained the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
+The sample code has obtained the [Apache 2.0 license] (http://www.apache.org/licenses/LICENSE-2.0).